 Youth Grades 6-12

-For beginners: We recommend our four-week beginner’s camp which runs from June 15th-July 10th, Monday through Friday from 9:00am-1200pm.
+For beginners: Our two week camp runs Monday through Friday from 9:00am-1200pm.
 You’ll be paired with kids your same age and size, learning the basics of how to row as a team.
 You’ll build fitness, confidence, and friendships while learning about the greatest Olympic sport there is.
 Click the button for “beginners” below to get started.
-Early drop-off 30 mins prior to start is available.
-If you cannot make the full four weeks, we offer a two-week option that starts June 29th and concludes July 10th.
-The cost is $250/week.

-For returning / experienced rowers: Take your skills to the next level over a four-week intensive camp that builds the speed and coordination you’ll need to race well and win.
-Camp starts June 15th and ends July 10th.
+For returning / experienced rowers: Take your skills to the next level over a two-week intensive camp that builds the speed and coordination you’ll need to race well and win.
+Camp starts July 13th and runs until July 24th.
 Sessions run Monday through Friday from 8:30am-11:30am.

 ADULTS - LEARN TO ROW CLASSES

 Each “Learn To Row” (LTR) class consists of two 3-hour sessions, for a total of 6 hours of training, for $150/person.
 We offer these conveniently on a Saturday-Sunday, allowing you to learn the fundamentals in a single weekend.
 Depending on class size, LTR teaches the basic skills of either “sculling” or “sweep” rowing, many aspects of which are interchangeable.
 Following completion of this class, adults can join our Adult Novice group or one of our competitive teams.

 We are always updating this page with new class dates and times.
 If you don’t want to wait, contact us to schedule your private lessons.
 See you on the water!

 - Please fill our our online waiver here.